Driving with a proportion of a controlled drug over the specified limit (drug driving):

+Driving with a proportion of a controlled drug over the specified limit (drug driving):

 Which drugs can be detected at the roadside?

 Currently, the only drugs which can be detected at the roadside are Cocaine and Cannabis.
 Cocaine and cannabis can be picked up on mobile drugalyser devices which work by analysing your saliva to identify the presence of Cocaine or Cannabis in the body.
 The results appear within 8 minutes.
 The officer should not rely on any result that appeared over 8 minutes after administering the test.
-If you provide a positive result at the roadside will lead to you being taken to a police station and required to provide an evidential blood sample.
+If you provide a positive result at the roadside it will lead to you being taken to a police station and being required to provide an evidential blood sample.
 You would be prosecuted on the basis of the evidential blood test at the police station rather than the initial indication provided by the drugalyser device as the mobile device is simply not reliable enough.

 How are the other drugs detected?

 Until more comprehensive roadside testing devices are granted “type approval”, the police must continue to rely on old-style field impairment tests to detect the presence of drugs (whether legal or illegal) in your system at the roadside.
 These tests include:

 - The Romberg test: which tests balance and judgement;